 Period Ended 31 October 2024 Target Ratio YTD Budget Ratio Original Annual Budget Ratio YTD Actual Ratio Current Ratio > 1 N/A N/A 12.05 The Current Ratio identifies a local government's liquidity: how well it can meet its financial obligations as and when they fall due.
 A ratio greater than 1 indicates the local government is able to cover its immediate cash commitments.
 Asset Sustainability Ratio (ASR) > 0.90 0.99 0.93 0.67 The ASR measures how effectively a local governments assets are being replaced or renewed.
 Upgrades, expansions, and new works are not considered for the ASR.
-Operating Surplus Ratio (OSR) > 15% 57.3% 8.0% 66.7% The OSR measures how well a local government can cover its operational costs with funds left over for capital projects and other purposes Own Source Revenue Coverage Ratio (OSRC) > 0.90 1.86 0.95 2.11 The OSRC ratio outlines a local government's ability to cover its costs through its own revenue sources, such as rates, fees and charges and interest revenue.
+Operating Surplus Ratio (OSR) > 15% 5% 57.3% 8.0% 66.7% The OSR measures how well a loca for capital projects and other purpos • an cover its op erational costs wit th funds left over Own Source Revenue Coverage Ratio (OSRC) > 0.90 1.86 0.95 2.11 The OSRC ratio outlines a local government's ability to cover its costs through its own revenue sources, such as rates, fees and charges and interest revenue.
 A ratio greater than 0.90 indicates the local government is operating in an 'advanced' capacity, however it should be noted that each local government has different revenue raising capacities.
 Debt Service Cover Ratio (DSCR) > 2 49.0 47.7 59.8 The DSCR measures a local government's ability to repay its debt using cash.
 As the City has minimal debt, it exceeds the basic standard of greater than 2.0